timotholt/sba/README.md

 d.
 Requirement: Use flexbox.
 I used "display: flex" in the navigation bar.

 e.
 Requirement: Use two CSS animations.
-The website has three animations: uses onload()+CSS for the page load "fade in" animation, :hover for mouse hover CSS animations (more details in animation section below), and a fade between themes when a new theme is selected.
+The website has four animations:

+    i. an onload()+CSS for the page load "fade in" animation ii. a per image "fade in" animation for the entire gallery (that is staggered) iii. ():hover for mouse hover CSS animations (more details in animation section below) iv. and a fade between themes when a new theme is selected.

 3. The website is currently has a very HUGE glaring ommission that is the most important part of a photography website: